Blog

 And still expected to carry everyone else.

-This post is not here to shame that.
+This post is NOT here to shame that.

 It’s here to soften it.